iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> Only good for the residents within Virginia. or can this be utilized from someone else in another state?
+And what are the parameters required to utilize this feature; say for a state like Texas?
+They do not have a contact tracing app.<br> :date: __2020-11-30 20:55:45__

 > My problem is that in the DC area folks from DC, Maryland, Virginia mix regularly and then we have people from all over the country coming in.
 But it seems I can only have one contact app enabled at a time, and as best I can tell that means I wouldn't get notified if my phone had been getting chirps from someone on a different app.
 Am I incorrect?<br> :date: __2020-11-23 17:52:47__